chinyun/chinyun.github.io/source/_posts/JS-ECMAScript.md

   The unescaped line separator U+2028 and paragraph separator U+2029 characters were not accepted in the pre-ES10 era.

 - well-formed JSON.stringify
-  JSON.stringify() may return characters between U+D800 and U+DFFF as values for which there are no equivalent UTF-8 characters.
+  `JSON.stringify()` may return characters between U+D800 and U+DFFF as values for which there are no equivalent UTF-8 characters.
 However, JSON format requires UTF-8 encoding.
 The proposed solution is to represent unpaired surrogate code points as JSON escape sequences rather than returning them as single UTF-16 code units.

-- stable Array#sort
+- stable `Array.sort()`
   The previous implementation of V8 used an unstable quick-sort algorithm for arrays containing more than 10 items.
 A stable sorting algorithm is when two objects with equal keys appear in the same order in the sorted output as they appear in the unsorted input.

-- 新增數據資料的基本型別：BigInt (stage 3)
+- 新增數據資料的基本型別：`BigInt` (stage 3)
   BigInt is the 7th primitive type: an arbitrary precision integer.
 The variables can now represent 253 numbers and not just max out at 9007199254740992.

 - Dynamic import (stage 3)
-  Dynamic import() returns a promise for the module namespace object of the requested module.
+  Dynamic `import()` returns a promise for the module namespace object of the requested module.
 Therefore, imports can now be assigned to a variable using async/await.

 - Standardized `globalThis` object (stage 3)